 - Constant worrying

 - Frequent infections such as coughs and colds

 How to help manage stress

 - Exercise - this doesn't have to be going to the gym (and they are shut right now!).
-A brisk walk, a HIIT session at home, bootcamp or a Yoga workout on You Tube will all help to metabolise excessive stress hormones and promote the good hormones (endorphins) which have been proven to lift mood.
+A brisk walk, a HIIT session (Joe Wicks is great) at home, bootcamp or a Yoga workout on You Tube will all help to metabolise excessive stress hormones and promote the good hormones (endorphins) which have been proven to lift mood.

 - Sleep - if you have problems with sleep patterns, try going to bed at the same time each evening, stop using electronics an hour before bedtime, reduce late intake of alcohol or caffeine, take a warm bath or read a book to help the mind relax.

 - Relaxation techniques - A simple one to try involves breathing (4-7-8).
 Take a breath in for 4, hold for 7 and breathe out for 8 and do this 4-5 times.
 This will help relax the body.

 - Meditation - we have all been told about the benefits of factoring in some mediation to our day and the proven positive impact it has on our mind and body.
 There are some great free resources out there - Insight Timer is one.
 Calm is also good but does require an annual fee.